analyticascent/confounder/README.md

 * **Causation:** While not 100% sufficient to claim causality, *time-series analysis* is useful for determining if the original X variable is what influences the other and not vice versa.

 Although this three-part criteria is important, a less abstracted five-part version has been developed to make it easier to understand what any topic-specific criteria should take into account.
+This is because trade-offs and sampling issues are important in judging the significance of any claim.

 &nbsp;